Williamson County Location:

 SR-840 provides both personal & business travelers with direct interstate access to & from our picturesque plateau from nearby sister-cities within Williamson county such as Leiper’s Fork, Thompson’s Station, Spring Hill, Columbia, Franklin and Brentwood; and of course Metro Nashville / Davidson County & beyond.

 Simply stated, in Fairview you’re likely to find more value for your dollar.
 Looking for a new home?
 Home prices remain some of the lowest within our region, especially when compared to similar properties in neighboring communities within Williamson County.
 Do you desire a great education for your children?
 The Williamson County School District is one of our nation’s finest!
 Natural benefits also accompany our city’s location; Crisp clean air, starlit nights and colorful sunsets are just a few of the expectations residents & families continually enjoy.

 Poised For The Future:

-Our city’s infrastructure is currently expanding in preparation for what will certainly be an extensive period of growth.
+Our city’s vitally planned infrastructures continue to expand in preparation for what is certain to be an extensive period of growth.